Ecuador Student Profiles

 University of New Orleans '13

-Jimmy Andre Solis Ramirez Born in Ecuador's main city of Guayaquil, Jimmy Solis is the first member of his family to study in the States.
+Born in Ecuador's main city of Guayaquil, Jimmy Solis is the first member of his family to study in the States.
 He attended the Cristobal Colon elementary school and the Colegio Politecnico (COPOL) IB high school.
 Jimmy truly has quite a unique background.
-In his early years he lived with his family in Germany, France and Sweden because his father worked in those countries as a mechanical engineer.
-Since childhood he has learned that the world is an amalgamation of cultures and individuals should complement it.
+In his early years he lived with his family in Germany, Indonesia, France and Sweden because his father worked in those countries as a mechanical engineer.
+Since childhood he has learned that the world is an amalgamation of cultures.

 Through the years, Jimmy became deeply involved in debate, social service and government activities.
 During high school he became the founder and captain of the debate team, achieving national recognition in the process.
 He was also the school's student government president for four consecutive years.
 In the 11th grade, Jimmy started a business company called Chocolino which made chocolates.
 The profits from the company went to single mothers to help them start their own small businesses.
 In his senior year, he worked in a program called Terremundo with the support of Stevens Institute of Technology that helped to detect earthquakes.

-Upon his graduation as a valedictorian and the best international baccalaurate (IB) student in Ecuador, Jimmy realized that the world was more than a single classroom.
-He took a whole year off from school to do community service, working for the foundation Children International, IB, and UNESCO.
-During that time, his duty was to construct houses, teach children to read and help small villages across Ecuador, Peru and Colombia.
-At the end of 2008 Jimmy stopped working with Children International and started doing political activism for liberty and democracy.
-His principal role was to speak against the government, because they are limiting freedom of expression and democracy to people.
-He spoke as an activist when the new constitution was written and when the government imposed a new education reform.
-It was in that setting that he was accepted as a Usap student and scholar of the Fulbright Comission to enter in a program called Opportunity Grants that help students take the first steps to apply to universities in the US.
+Upon his graduation as a valedictorian and the best International Baccalaureate (IB) student in Ecuador, Jimmy realized that the world was more than a single classroom.
+He took a whole year off from school to do community service, working for the foundation Children International, and UNESCO.
+During that time, his duty was to construct houses, teach children to read and help small villages across Ecuador, Peru and Colombia. .
+It was in that setting that he was accepted as a USAP student and scholar of the Fulbright Commission to enter in a program called Opportunity Grants that help students take the first steps to apply to universities in the US.

 Pedro José Hidalgo Herrera